skironDotNet/encrypted-qr-backup-generator/README.md

-## Universal Off-line Client-Side QR Generator for Encrypted Paper Backups
+## Universal offline QR generator for creating encrypted paper backups.

 ### ABOUT THIS TOOL